 - Flue gas containing varying amounts of CO2 can be fed directly to the algae, reducing or eliminating the need for CO2 capture systems.

-- Algae could yield high-value commercial products.
+- Algae yield high-value commercial products.
 The sale of these high-value products could offset the capital and operating costs of the process.

 - Algae can be grown in open raceway pond systems (as pictured above) and closed photobioreactor systems (pictured below), including flexible plastic film systems, tubular reactors, and flat panel systems.